seddonym/layer_linter/README.rst

 This file prescribes the order in which different modules within your project may import from each other.

-Running the ``layer-linter`` command will parse the file, analyse your project's internal dependencies within your project, and error if you are violating your prescribed architecture.
+Running the ``layer-lint`` command will parse the file, analyse your project's internal dependencies within your project, and error if you are violating your prescribed architecture.